-Super-overlays are a form of KML in which data is broken up into regions.
-This allows Google Earth to refresh/request only particular regions of the map when the view area changes.
+Super-overlays are a form of KML in which data is divided into regions.
+This allows Google Earth to refresh/request only particular regions of the map when the viewed area changes.
 Super-overlays are used to efficiently publish large sets of data.
-Please see Google’s page on super-overlays for more information.
+MapTiler Engine is able to generate great super-overlays for Google Earth.

 GeoServer supports two types of super-overlays: raster and vector.
 With raster super-overlays, GeoServer intelligently produces imagery appropriate to the current zoom level and dynamically outputs new imagery when the zoom level changes.
 With vector super-overlays, feature data is requested for only the visible features and new features are dynamically loaded as necessary.
 Raster super-overlays require fewer resources on the client, but vector super-overlays have a higher output quality.